 In most cases, horses can comfortably consume foods that have allergens like nuts without any allergic reactions.
 However, there are rare cases where their systems just can’t take it.
 If yours is one such horse, you might want to be very careful before feeding them peanut butter.

 Be observant and note how it behaves.

-The health benefits that can be gained from taking peanut butter cannot be gainsaid; likewise, the risks associated with too much consumption of the same.
+There are health benefits that can be gained from horses eating peanut butter.
+But there are also risks associated with too much consumption of peanut butter.

-As noted earlier in this article, peanut butter contains a high number of calories per serving (about 600 k/cal).
-This is too high even for human beings.
+As noted earlier in this article, peanut butter contains a high number of calories per serving (about 188 kcal in 2 tbsp).
+This is high even for human beings.
 What is the implication of this?

 Peanut butter contains a high number of sugars.
 These may cause a spike in the blood sugar level of your horse.
 If this continues gradually, you will soon be looking at an obese horse, among other lifestyle diseases.

 Peanut butter can be helpful to your pet’s nutritional needs if appropriately given.

 What Should You Use to Replace Peanut Butter?

 While horses shouldn’t miss out on satisfying their sweet tooth, peanut butter is not all healthy, and you might want to consider other options.